AviatrixSystems/Docs/HowTos/gateway.rst

 Insane Mode encryption is an Aviatrix technology that enables 10Gbps and higher IPSEC performance between two single AWS instances or between a single AWS instance and on-prem Aviatrix appliance.

+Read `this document <https://docs.aviatrix.com/HowTos/insane_mode.html>`_ to learn all about Aviatrix Insane Mode for high performance Transit Network.